ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 On construction each of your collections will declare per-field capabilities.

-Forest Admin will then ensure that only queries using feature that you have explicitely enabled are used.
+Forest Admin will then ensure that only queries using features that you have explicitely enabled are used.

 # Required features